artseyio/artsey/docs/design.md

 IO stood out as a suitable URL suffix.
 Actual word prefixes like EARTHS, HEARTS, STERNA, ANTRES (thanks scrabble ~~cheating~~ helper website) were either too ordinary or not catchy.
 I wanted something unique and easy to remember.
 From here, I tried adding a few less-common letters.
 ARTSEY.IO rose to the top quickly.

 ## Why Y?
 Y is not a particularly common letter in English.
-However, since 18 letters had to be chorded anyway, I thought putting it on base was a reasonable compromise to have a memorable name and URL that would help new users memorize the base letters instantly.
+However, since 18 letters had to be comboed anyway, I thought putting it on base was a reasonable compromise to have a memorable name and URL that would help new users memorize the base letters instantly.

 ## Analysis
-Based on the Norvig analysis, with ARTSEYIO on the base layer, over 60% of typing (in English) occurs on non-chorded keys.
+Based on the Norvig analysis, with ARTSEYIO on the base layer, over 60% of typing (in English) occurs on non-comboed keys.

 ## The Alpha Combos